docodile/docodile/docs/reference/markdown-extensions/admonitions.md

 ## Custom types

 Adding custom admonitions is super easy.
-Pick a name for the type and start using it. `gendoc` will automatically assign whatever you call it as a class on the admonition.
+Pick a name for the type and start using it. `Docodile` will automatically assign whatever you call it as a class on the admonition.
 You just need to edit `main.css` in your styles folder to change the color and the icon:

 ```css
 .admonition {